'Dragon Ball Daima': Everything We Know About Goku's New Anime Adventures

 Can’t wait to see what the plot will look like and when the series may be released?
 Check out our ultimate guide on everything to know about the latest offering from the Dragon Ball anime franchise.

-What will be the plot of the ‘Dragon Ball Daima’ anime series?
+What will the plot of the ‘Dragon Ball Daima’ anime series be?

 According to Collider, the upcoming anime series will see the main characters Goku, Vegeta and Bulma as well as other characters throughout the series become younger than usual.
 However, this is different from a similar plotline in the Dragon Ball GT anime, in which Goku reverts into a kid after the end of the original series.
 Although the title ‘Daima’ does not mean anything, the kanji could be interpreted as ‘evil’ in English.